OrbitalEnterprises/evekit-data-platform/util/README.md

 data source modules you build based on the data platform.

-The "resources" directory provides a persistence configuration and properties files needed to access EveKit account management
+The "resources" directory provides a persistence configuration and properties files needed to access EveKit Data Platform account management
 \(if you require ESI tokens\), as well as the data platform management for managing data sources and update trackers.